 Railroad Retirement benefits and military pensions are not taxable.
 Residents 62 or older may exclude all or part of their taxable pensions, annuities and IRA withdrawals if their gross income for the entire year before subtracting any pension exclusion does not exceed $100,000.
 The maximum amount excluded depends on your filing status.
 If married and filing a joint return, you may exclude up to $20,000.
 If you file as single, head of household, or qualifying widow or widower, you may exclude up to $15,000.
 If you are married and file a separate return, you may exclude up to $10,000.

 Tax breaks for seniors: The Property Tax Reimbursement Program, also known as the "senior freeze," reimburses eligible senior citizens for property tax increases.
 The amount reimbursed is the difference between the amount of property taxes that were due and paid in the first year that the homeowner met all of the eligibility requirements and the amount due and paid in the current year for which the homeowner is claiming the reimbursement, provided the amount paid in the current year is greater.
 All of the eligibility requirements must be met for the base year and each succeeding year to qualify for the reimbursement.
 Among the requirements: You must be 65 or older, have lived in New Jersey for at least the past ten years and not have income exceeding certain limits.
 (For 2013, the original income limit was $84,289 or less.
 But the state budget only allowed reimbursements to eligible applicants whose income was $70,000 or less.
 Eligible applicants with income between $84,289 and $70,000 didn’t receive reimbursements but established eligibility for future years.)

-A $250 tax deduction from property taxes is available to a homeowner age 65 or older who is permanently and totally disabled, or the unmarried surviving spouse (55 or older) of such a person.
+A $250 tax deduction from property taxes is available to a homeowner age 65 or older or permanently and totally disabled, or the unmarried surviving spouse (55 or older) of such a person.
 To qualify, annual household income cannot exceed $10,000.
 This benefit is administered by the local municipality.

 New Jersey imposes an inheritance tax, at graduated rates ranging from 11% to 16%, on the transfer from a decedent to certain beneficiaries of real and personal property that has a total value of $500 or more.
 No tax is imposed on transfers to parents, grandparents, descendants, children and their descendants, spouses, civil union partners, domestic partners or charities.
 There is a $25,000 exemption per Class C beneficiary (siblings, sons-in-law and daughters-in-law).